tsanko/angular-input-placeholder/README.md

 AngularJS directive to make placeholder-like element.
 This will solve the problem IE9 not honoring HTML5 placeholder attribute ;).
 It will inject and overlay a label so this solution will work with password field too.

-Extra functionality: Short text will be ised as placeholder if defined.
+Extra functionality: Short text will be used as placeholder if defined.

 ### USAGE